RoizaLeKira/RoizaLeKira/README.md

 # My Projects

-Welcome to my projects showcase!
-Here are some of the key projects I have developed:

-## 🚀 Projects
+Some simple projects I have been workning:

 - **[Port Scanner](https://github.com/RoizaLeKira/port_scanner)**: A simple command-line tool for scanning open ports on a target IP address.